 In addition to excellent writing, the cast was also of the very best.
 Along side the star Lon Chaney Jr. were Clause Rains, Ralph Bellamy, Bela Lugosi, Maria Ouspenskaya, and Evelyn Ankers.
-Jack Pierce, as in the other main Universal horror films, created the unforgettable makeup that is the foundation for all other filmic werewolves.
+Jack Pierce, as in the other main Universal horror films, created the unforgettable makeup that is the foundation for all other filmic and literary werewolves.

 It was a film that was excellent in every level of production, and it maintains its excellence today.

 Please follow the following links to find my novel: